 At the very least seeing them as early as possible will give you time to take in and digest all the advice they will give you, give you time to go back to them if you have any questions you think of later and will also give you a lot more peace of mind.

-You will have to venture pretty far off the beaten track to have to take extra measures in case of an emergency, but it is still wise – dependent on the nature of your condition – to plan to be able to get to a clinic or medical facility that will be able to deal with your individual condition if you need to be seen quickly.
+In very general terms you will have to venture pretty far off the beaten track to have to take extra measures and precautions in case of an emergency, but it is still wise – dependent on the nature of your condition – to plan to be able to get to a clinic or medical facility that will be able to deal with your individual needs if you need to be seen quickly.
 It may be that you need to plan your itinerary to take in a city or major town – anywhere with a hospital or medical facility that can meet your needs – as often as you need it.